 Politics

-The study of politics will help you to better understand the processes by which these decisions are made and hopefully make you realise that you matter and can change things.
+The study of Politics will help you to better understand the processes by which decisions are made and hopefully make you realise that you matter and can change things.

 Politics A Level